Here I describe our visit to Mauna Kea, the tallest peak in Hawaii.

 I felt we had made a mistake to take the Saddle Road ( in the middle of the map) and should have taken the longer but safer sea side road to Hilo.

-Thankfully we drove to hotel, had a nice dinner and went to bed to catch the early morning flight to O'ahu.
 But before that we have to return the rental car, to its station in front of the airport arrival.
 If we arrive before they open at 6 AM, all we have to do is to deposit the key into the drop box of the kiosk.
-Hilo has a small airport, with old style looks.

 Hilo airport arrival area.